harvester/docs/docs/install/harvester-configuration.md

 Below is a reference of all configuration keys.

+!!! warning
-> :warning: **Security Risks**: The configuration file contains credentials which should be kept secretly.
+    **Security Risks**: The configuration file contains credentials which should be kept secretly.
 Please do not make the configuration file publicly accessible at the moment.

 ### `server_url`